20 Tips for School Social Media

 Think hard about what you want to accomplish with your school’s social media.
 Do you want to attract new students?
 Gain followers?
 Deepen engagement with families?
 Share school communications?

-• Ensure your school’s social strategy is aligned to the school’s wider goals.
+- Ensure your school’s social media strategy is aligned to wider enrollment goals.

-In SchoolMint Enrollment Academy, you can download a nifty SMART goals template (among many other things).organizational management resources in schoolmint enrollment academy-1
+To help you create your SMART goals, sign up for our free SchoolMint Enrollment Academy, where you can download a nifty SMART goals template (among many other things).

 To learn how you can get free, unlimited access to materials in the academy, click the button below: